Design Guidelines and Design and Historic Review

 The approval criteria for sites in the design overlay zone are the Portland Citywide Design Guidelines, unless the sites are located in the Central City or within the following areas: Gateway Regional Center, Marquam Hill Design District, or Terwilliger Parkway Design District.

 Design guidelines for design overlay outside of the Central City

-Design guidelines for historic districts outside of the Central City
+Design guidelines for conservation and historic districts outside of the Central City